 About

-My latest book, Postjournalism and the death of newspapers.
+Postjournalism and the death of newspapers.
 The media after Trump: manufacturing anger and polarization (2020), explores the political-economic roots of post-truth and polarization in the news media.
-It is on Amazon:
+Available on Amazon:

 Msm_amir_coverCC.indd

-I worked as an editor in the business press in the 1990-2000s, then wrote the book “When newspapers die” (2010, in Russian) and left the sport.
-Since then, I have specialized as a media researcher and consultant.
+Background: I worked as an editor in the business press in the 1990-2000s.
+After leaving the game in 2010, I specialized in media research and consulting.
 I am a Fulbright-Kennan scholar (Wilson Center in Washington, DC, 2012-13), a member of the Media Ecology Association and so on and so forth.
-Currently, I study and teach communication and culture at York University, Toronto, with a focus on media ecology, new media and fake news.
+I hold a PhD in communication and culture, with my thesis centered on applying media ecology and the political economy of communication to analyzing the news industry.
 My first dissertation, in journalism and linguistics, focused on the semantics of the Soviet media and propaganda (1996).
-My books, talks and publications cover a range of topics related to media in the areas of linguistics, politics, PR, corporate communication, journalism, transhumanism and the Singularity.
+My books, talks, and publications cover old and new media in the areas of linguistics, history, politics, corporate communication, journalism, and futurology.

-Here are some reviews of my books and my media appearances:
+Some other reviews of my books, and my media appearances:

 And finally, here is my photo album with some memorable events and encounters.